polubis/greenonsoftware/documentation/nx/NX_GUIDE.md

 1. Go to directory with `package.json`.
 2. Type command: `nx g @nx/next:application apps/todo` to generate Next app.
 3. To show list of projects you can type `nx show projects`.
-4. To run all applications you can type following: `nx run-many -t dev`.
+4. To run all applications you can type following: `nx run-many -t dev` or `nx run-many -t test --projects=react-kit,todo`.
 If you want to run single app, you can do it like that: `nx dev kalinka`.
 [Here](https://nx.dev/getting-started/tutorials/react-monorepo-tutorial#testing-and-linting-running-multiple-tasks) is more about options.
 5. To build an app you can type: `nx build app-name`.
 6. To run prod builded app you can type: ``.